If there is one thing that has been on my bucket list before even knowing what a bucket list was, it’s having a White Christmas.

 It’s also far more expensive to take trains than hire a car for a family.
 A one hour train ride for all of us is over $100 and that’s even with two of our kids being free (under 6’s are free as long as you are happy to have them on your lap – can’t say I am happy with that for a 5.5-year-old so we paid when seating was reserved).

-I posted in my family travel group asking for advice and most people said train but now that we did a bit of both, I am so glad we hired the car.
+I posted in a family travel group asking for advice and most people said train but now that we did a bit of both, I am so glad we hired the car.
 To the point where I wonder if the people replying had really taken trains in winter with lots of luggage and three young kids.

 Enjoying the views from the train to Wengen – train is the only way to reach here